svoop/notam/README.md

 ### Anatomy of a NOTAM message

-A NOTAM message consists of a header followed by the following items:
+A NOTAM message consists of the following items in order:

+* Header: ID and type of NOTAM
 * [Q item](https://www.rubydoc.info/gems/notam/NOTAM/Q): Essential information such as purpose or center point and radius
 * [A item](https://www.rubydoc.info/gems/notam/NOTAM/A): Affected locations
 * [B item](https://www.rubydoc.info/gems/notam/NOTAM/B): When the NOTAM becomes effective